nikutopian/refactor_pg/README.md

 ```

 ## Description
-Simple code to download a git repository locally, reading all the python files in the repo and then use the OpenAI API for Codex model to get a brief description of the code in each file.
+Simple code to download a git repository locally, read all the python files in the repo and then use the OpenAI API for Codex model to get a brief description or explanation of the code in each file.

 ## Usage
 ```